aboldguess/bid-finder/README.md

   contracts found are shown alongside edit options.
 - **Scrape all sources** at once by visiting `/scrape-all`.
 Each source is processed sequentially and the response details which succeeded or failed.
-- **Edit or delete sources** from the admin page.
-Use the list of configured sources to modify details or remove entries entirely.
+- **Edit or delete sources** directly on the Scraper page which lists all configured entries.
-- **Manage the application** by registering at `/register`, logging in at `/login` and visiting `/admin`.
+- **Manage the application** by registering at `/register`, logging in at `/login` and visiting `/scraper`.
 Once logged in your session persists for 30 days so you remain authenticated after closing the browser.
-Only authenticated users can access admin functions.
+Only authenticated users can access these management functions.
 - **Automatic scraping** runs in the background according to the `CRON_SCHEDULE` environment variable (default `0 6 * * *`).
 Results are stored in the database without any manual interaction.